 1. Rest.
 Rest is paramount!
 Get help around the house with preparing meals and household chores so you can stay off your feet and get the rest you need.

 2. Herbs.
 There are so many ways herbs can support you now.
 Cramp bark for the cramping.
 Yarrow for the blood loss.
 Red raspberry leaf tea is always good to nourish your body and tonify your uterus.
 Red raspberry also helps with the blood loss and maintains good iron levels.
 Motherwort is another wonderful herb to help with your bleeding and to support your mood.
-Nurtured Mother has most of these herbs and are very effective at easing the pain of the cramps while still maintaining good uterine tone, which is important while you heal.
+Nurtured Mother has most of these herbs and is very effective at easing the pain of the cramps while still maintaining good uterine tone, which is important while you heal.

 3. Compress.
 Abdominal cramps and headaches are very common during a miscarriage.
 If you are cramping and are uncomfortable, you can place a hot compress on your abdomen and low back and a cold compress on your head for headaches.

 4. Monitor.
 The two primary medical concerns with a miscarriage are blood loss and infection.
 At home, monitor your vital signs the best you can.
-The first sign of infection is a rapid pulse, elevated temperature of 100.4, abdominal tenderness, and a foul smell to your discharge.
+The first sign of infection is a rapid pulse, elevated temperature of over 100.4, abdominal tenderness, and a foul smell to your discharge.
 If you feel concerned at all check with your midwife or doctor.
 Many midwives, much like myself, do house calls.
 Get your iron levels checked after your miscarriage because you probably bled more than you are used to during your monthly menstruation.

 5. Baths.
 Since blood loss and infection are the top on the list of concerns then proper hygiene is essential.
 One way to care for yourself is to prepare herb baths and vaginal steams.
 You can add yarrow, rosemary, lavender, sage, garlic, shepherd's purse and sea salt to your baths and steams.
 The combination of these herbs make a great antibacterial anti-hemorrhagic blend.

 6. Nourishment.
 Nourishment and hydration are foundational to your healing process!
-Eat healthy fruits veggies, and whole foods.
+Eat healthy fruits, veggies, and whole foods.
 Especially in a time like this, you can enjoy comfort foods like chickpeas, coconut milk, and dark chocolate.
 It is a time to be mindful of some things to avoid such as, sugar, alcohol, red meat, and dairy because all of these can cause more inflammation.
 Your body is in a state of healing and recuperation and inflammatory foods can cause more pain and discomfort.

 7. Abstain.
 Avoid sex until you stop bleeding to prevent infection.
 It is a good idea to give your body a few months to recover completely and have regular cycles before trying to conceive.
 Even though as many as 1 in 5 pregnancies end in miscarriage, recommendations for getting pregnant afterward are all over the map.
 Many doctors tell women to wait until after a normal menstrual cycle, while others advise waiting up to 18 months.
 The World Health Organization recommends waiting at least six months (3).